 “You ought to be able to think of something to get us up these hills,” said one of the New Yorkers, a stockbroker named Thomas Gammack.
 “Each of us is spending $40 apiece to enjoy a weekend in Vermont, yet the most we can do in a day is to climb a hill half-a-dozen times.
 We want to get in all the skiing we can on these weekends.
 We want to be carried uphill.”

-They sold ski tickets for 1 a day and 50 cents for night skiing.
+They sold ski tickets for $1 a day and 50 cents for night skiing.
 Skiers grabbed on to the circulating rope and let it carry them up the 900-foot hill.

-Though the tow rope broke down frequently, that first ski season was a huge success.
+Though the rope tow broke down frequently, that first ski season was a huge success.

 The next year, the Royces intended to rent Gilbert’s Hill again.
 Elizabeth Royce gave a cab driver $100 in bills and asked him to go to the bank and fetch a crisp $100 bill.
-She intended to present to the hill’s owner.
+She intended to present it to the hill’s owner.
 The cab driver brought back a limp, crumpled bill.
 While she took the time to clean and iron it, Bertram rented the hill out from under her for $10.